trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 * Owner: This field is directly obtained from the ICS20 packet metadata and equals the ICS20 recipient.
 If unspecified, a placeholder is made from the ICS20 sender and channel.
 * Msg: This field should be directly obtained from the ICS20 packet metadata.
 * FeeFunds: This field is set to the amount of funds being sent over in the ICS20 packet.
-One detail is that the denom in the packet is the counterparty chains representation of the denom, so we have to translate it to TRST's representation.
+One detail is that the denom in the packet is the source chains representation of the denom, this will be translated into TRST on Trustless Hub.

 So our constructed message for MsgSubmitAutoTx will contain the following: